Be a Well-Informed Houseplant Buyer - 27 East

 Being a well-informed plant buyer and plant parent can save you from frustrating mistakes that may not be your fault.
 But if you buy the wrong plant, for whatever the reason, you can just be throwing your money away on a plant that I can virtually guarantee will die.
 Some in weeks, and some will have a longer and more tortuous demise.

-If you read last week’s column, hopefully you noticed a picture of a small potted plant with pink polka dots.
+If you read last week’s column hopefully you noticed a picture of a small potted plant with pink polka dots.
 Aptly called the Pink Polka Dot plant, it can also be found with white spots instead of the pink ones.
 You can find them as lovely, well branched but tight plants in 4- or 6-inch pots.
 However, this is one of the plants that will drive you crazy if you don’t know what to expect.

 This plant is an annual, and it’s probably been treated (sprayed) with a growth inhibitor to keep it short and compact.
 That’s not how it wants to be though, as in nature it’s just a weed.
 Even worse, it’s an annual, though tropical, weed.
 This means that in a matter of weeks, possibly a few months, it will get leggy, flower and — as annuals do once they flower — die, having completed its genetically programmed role of producing seeds for the next generation.

 We’ve all done it.
 Buy a plant that we know little about then wonder what went wrong.
-But even reading the label on the Pink Polka Dot Plant won’t tell you that it’s an annual.
+But even reading the label on the Pink Polka Dot Plant it won’t tell you that it’s an annual.
 In this case we are at the mercy of the grower and retailer.
 Unless of course you’re reading this now.

 But before we get deeper into what plants make great houseplants, let’s look at the options for where we buy them.
 Keep in mind also that this is really the best time of the year to buy houseplants because retailers want the space for holiday plants and displays, and most can’t keep the tropicals in outdoor displays for much longer.
 Once our nighttime temps drop below 50 consistently, the tropical plants begin to suffer when kept outdoors.